 - Fill in the gaps

-You’ll probably want to do this next.
-Expand your section headings with content, explaining your steps and present your arguments.
+Expand your section headings with content, explaining your steps and presenting your arguments.
 This is where you put the “meat onto the bones”.

 - Write a strong conclusion

 Finish off with a punchy conclusion and a compelling Call to Action (CTA).
 A CTA is anything you want the reader to do next.
-So, do you want them to read another related article, share your post to social media, visit another page on your website?
+Do you want them to read another related article, share your post to social media, visit another page on your website?
 Pick only one.
-This makes it easier for your readers to do what you’re asking them to.
+This makes it easier for your readers to do what you’re asking.

 - Craft an attention-grabbing headline from your content